Is buying a derelict property a good idea?

 Location is very important when buying any property and if you want to resell at a profit it is important to consider local schools, amenities and infrastructure.
 These factors will greatly affect the buying decision of people interested in purchasing your completed property.

 Also make sure that there is planning permission for the work that is needed.
 If you are considering buying a derelict property a full structural survey is essential.
 There could be problems with subsidence, dampness or other major faults that are not immediately obvious when viewing the property.

 A profitable investment is one that brings high returns and buying a derelict property can be a good opportunity for investment.
 As long as the property is sound and you have either the right skills to do the work yourself or can employ builders at the right rates, purchasing and selling on a derelict property can bring high rewards.

 Renovating an empty property

-The choices for redevelopment include bringing an old building up to modern standards or changing a large house into two flats.
+The choices for redevelopment include renovating an old building up to modern standards or changing a large house into two flats.
 There is also the option of tearing down the derelict house and creating new properties on the empty plot of land.

-As with any other investment, there can be downsides to buying a derelict property.
+As with any other property investment, there can be downsides to buying a derelict property.
 If you have a fixed budget and find that costs are running higher than expected it is possible to run out of money.
 This can be a major setback and it is not one you want to risk as it could threaten your future financial status.